 61,000the expected population of Green Square by 2030

 17disciplines guided the architect through the project lifecycle

 Our team worked with the architects (Stewart Hollenstein in association with Stewart Architecture) to initially win a global design competition for the new public library, and then throughout the project lifecycle.
 The sunken library design went against the competition brief – to stay above ground due to the area being a former flood prone marshland – however it created much needed green open space at ground level.

-It is a civil and structural engineering feat to have an underground library in a previously contaminated, reclaimed marsh. ”Cameron Dymond Australasia Commercial Property Leader
+It is a civil and structural engineering feat to have an underground library in a previously contaminated, reclaimed marsh. ”Cameron Dymond NSW and ACT Commercial Property Leader

 Layers of resilience